 10 Beautiful Places You Should Visit in Paris (Reasons to Visit)

 Visitors wanting to visit Paris may need three to five days to see the best experiences the city offers.
 With its 2000+ years of history, the French capital has built and gathered a myriad of manmade wonders.
 Some of them are even quintessential achievements of humankind in arts and architecture!

 Paris has landmarks whose beauty is beyond belief.
 Others bear witness to the horrors that happened in the past.
 The experiences you get can vary, and discoveries range from countless things.

 Here is a summary of the places in Paris we’ll talk about in this post.
-If you ask me, they are a few of the reasons why Paris is worth visiting:
+For me, these are a few of the reasons why Paris is worth visiting:

 - Eiffel Tower

 - Musée d’Orsay